 Next, I interviewed Dr. Paul Heroux.
 He has his PhD in physics and runs InVitro Plus, a toxicology laboratory out of McGill University Health Center, dedicated to studying the therapeutic and pathological effects of electromagnetism.
 He, like the others, stated that exposure to EMF radiation has been shown to cause harm, and he also said that most of the popular “EMF shields” on the market don’t work.
 In fact, he mentioned that if they do anything at all, they might actually increase our exposure to EMF radiation by making our EMF-emitting devices work harder.
 This was a buzzkill for a lot of my blog readers and podcast listeners who stick those tiny EMF shields on the backs or fronts of all of their devices, thinking they are protecting themselves from exposure.
 They’re not.

-Many times, when I bring up the issue of cell phones and cancer and why folks may want to consider minimizing their use of wireless headphones, people respond with, “It’s not ionizing radiation, so it’s not harmful.”
+Many times, when I bring up the issue of wireless and health or cell phones and cancer and why folks may want to consider minimizing their use of wireless headphones, people respond with, “It’s not ionizing radiation, so it’s not harmful.”
 If I got a dollar every time I heard that, I’d be rich.
 I brought this up with Dr. Belpoggi, Dr. Heroux and Dr. Miller in my correspondences with them.
 As mentioned above, Dr. Belpoggi called it “nonsense,” and Dr. Miller stated that there are several proposed mechanisms of action for harm that do not involve ionization.
 I asked Dr. Heroux over email and he responded with the following, that I think is worth posting here:

 If you believe that explanation of theirs, I have another one for you: